by Texas Homesteader~

 Edible Chews – We tried the edible flea-control chews.
 They were certainly effective, but for Bailey they would cause her to have seizures.
 Once we quit giving her those flea-control chews her seizures stopped immediately and never came back.
 So we needed an equally effective yet more topical solution.

 Spot-On Treatments – We tried the spot-on treatment where you squeeze the flea control liquid between the dog’s shoulders.
 But for us it was only semi-successful.
+The cheap stuff at the store was not effective at all.
+And the stuff you buy from your vet was more effective, but it was expensive.
 Plus it only lasted about 30 days before needing to be re-purchased and applied.

 Flea Collars – We tried various flea collars – some were more expensive than others.
 In our experience though, most collars promised results that just weren’t delivered.
 Perhaps since she roams with us on pastures and wide-open spaces, many of those collars just weren’t enough for her.